 Raw data storage

 Specific mode raw data (i.e. waveforms for PPV) are stored in the device’s internal memory for the relevant events.
-Downloadable via local connection or Bluetooth, via Worldsensing App
+Downloadable via local connection or Bluetooth, via Worldsensing App.

-Main technical specifications
+Vibration Meter main technical specifications

 Sensor type